DJDanl/cpp-docs.pt-br/docs/standard-library/regex-token-iterator-class.md

 ### <a name="parameters"></a>Parâmetros

-direito a ser comparado com o iterador.
+*à direita* o iterador a ser comparado.

 ### <a name="remarks"></a>Comentários